schibsted/jslt/README.md

 ## Status

-This is still *very* much a work in progress.
-In fact, it's nothing like feature-complete.
-So don't even think about using it.

-The language design is not finished, so features may be added/disappear/change.
+The language design is not finished, so features may be added.
+The language as it stands is not likely to change.

 What is working:
  * JSON parsing.